 The first phrase in the chorus of Rammsteins "Donaukinder" ("Wo sind die kinder?") translates to "Where are the children?".
 The narrator watches all the wildlife in his town die, smells them rotting in the river, and realizes his kids are missing.
 The song is about a real-life chemical spill in Baia Mare, Romania, where several (estimated to be 100) tons of cyanide-laced water was accidentally discharged into the Danube and Somes rivers when a dam burst, and from there the Tiza river.
 How many kids were swimming when the incident occurred?

-Cormorant loves to invoke this trope, having multiple songs where Infant Immortality is outright averted.
+Cormorant loves to invoke this trope, having multiple songs where the Death of a Child is addressed.
 And aside from that their song "Junta" plays on the fear of losing one's child in a mass shooting while their daughter is raped elsewhere, "Daughter of Void" has a child lead astray and killed by a Qalupalik, and "A Howling Dust" has a child mentally scarred after having a hand in the death of an innocent man.

 Creature Feature usually deals with more fantastic forms of horror, but "Bound and Gagged" brings to light any parent's worst fear: someone kidnapping their child and threatening to kill them if their demands aren't met.

 Gustav Mahler's song cycle Kindertotenlieder ("Songs on the Death of Children") describes the emotional fallout of losing a child in excruciating detail.
 The Reality Subtext makes it even worse, as a few years after the cycle was composed, Mahler's own two-year-old daughter died of scarlet fever.

 In this weather, in this storm, I would never have let the children out, I was anxious they might die the next day: now anxiety is pointless.